 Most of the actions and decisions that people take are usually a result of a certain intense emotion.
 A man who is feeling jealous of his successful friend can try to bad mouth him, gossip about him or even do his best to bring him down.
 A shy person can avoid social interactions and live as a loner not because he doesn’t want to make friends but because of the emotions he experiences during the social interactions.

 Under the influence of certain emotions people can take actions and decisions that they would not take in the absence of those emotions.
-An intelligent man can take a stupid irrational decision just because he is under the influence of a certain emotion, especially if he had low emotional intelligence.
+An intelligent man can make a stupid irrational decision just because he is under the influence of a certain emotion, especially if he has low emotional intelligence.
 See: where insecurities come from.

 Below are a few examples of how to control someone using his emotions